 Individuals will not be charged for the vaccine or its administration.
 The federal government will pay for the cost of the vaccine.
 Vaccine providers will be reimbursed for administering the vaccine by the patient’s insurance or by the Health Resources and Services Administration (HRSA) program for uninsured patients.

-Beginning November 5, appointments* can be scheduled for children ages 5 – 11 at select Bartell locations.
+Appointments can be scheduled for children ages 3-11 at select Bartell locations.

-* Please note: for all minors 5+ receiving a COVID-19 vaccine, they are only eligible to receive a specific vaccine type.
-Additionally, a parent or guardian must book their appointment and sign a consent form on their behalf, and they must be accompanied by an adult at their vaccination appointment.
+Please note that minors receiving a COVID-19 vaccine are eligible for a specific type of vaccine.
+A parent or guardian must book their appointment, sign a consent form on their behalf, and accompany them to their appointment.

 Does Bartell Drugs accept walk-in COVID-19 vaccinations?